jlmelville/smallvis/docs/spectral.md

 3. Normalized ([Ng, Jordan and Weiss](https://papers.nips.cc/paper/2001/hash/801272ee79cfde7fa5960571fee36b9b-Abstract.html)):
 compute the first $k$ eigenvectors of $L_{sym}$.
 This version requires an additional row normalization step of the output matrix, $Y$, before you can do
-clustering: normalize the rows so each row sums to one (unit norm normalization).
+clustering: normalize the rows so each row has length 1 (normalization to unit
+$l_2$ norm).

 After some additional theoretical discussions, von Luxburg concludes that clustering on the un-normalized graph Laplacian has some undesirable properties,